skiadas/WebAppsCourse/notes/function_values.md

         };
     }
     ```
+- We will use this idea a lot when we create interactive web pages.
+We can specify a function to be run when a UI action is taken (e.g. when the user clicks a button or hovers over a button or whatnot).

 ### Practice

 1. Write a function `loving` that takes a `name` string as input, and returns a function.
 That function takes a `language` string as input, and *returns* the string `"<name> loves <language>"`.
 So for instance if `const f = loving('Skiadas');` then `f('Javascript')` would result in the string `"Skiadas loves Javascript"`.
-2. Write a function `map` that takes as input a function `f`.
+2. Write a function `mapIt` that takes as input a function `f`.
 It then returns a function that takes as input an array `arr`, and proceeds to create a new array by applying `f` to each element of `arr` and collecting the results.